 - Mole concept

 NCERT books are the best for NEET biology.
-As biology carries 50% weightage, additional information from relevant sources should also be focussed.
+As biology carries 50% weightage, additional information from relevant sources should also be included.
 Attempt different questions, which can be possible with revising regularly.
 Mnemonics in biology are very helpful.
 Some important concepts are:

 - Structural organization in animals and plants